Back to blog

 2. They focus on employee strengths

 A strengths-based workplace culture can be beneficial in a number of ways.
-By leaning into your employee’s strengths and helping individuals apply them to their work, you can help them develop a personal pathway to professional success.
+By leaning the strength of a good employee and helping individuals apply them to their work, you can help them develop a personal pathway to professional success.

 Collaboration is also an important element of a strengths-based culture.
 Managers should encourage employees to work together and to learn from and leverage each other’s strengths.
 Doing so bolsters innovation and creative problem-solving.